 Geography explores the relationship between the Earth and the people who inhabit it.
-It studies the physical processes and human interactions at a range of scales from local to global.
-In S3 pupils investigate a range of topics to enhance their knowledge of the world around them, while also developing skills for the future.
+It studies the physical processes and human interactions both locally to globally.
+In S3 pupils investigate a range of topics to enhance their knowledge of the world around them, whilst also developing transferable skills for the future.